Azure/ResourceModules/docs/wiki/Known issues.md

 If you're interested what the general pre-requisites are, please refer to the [official docs](https://docs.microsoft.com/en-us/azure/active-directory-domain-services/tutorial-create-instance#prerequisites).

+## Microsoft.KubernetesConfiguration/extensions

+The module has a dependency on a pre-existing AKS cluster (managed cluster) which we don't have deployed using the dependency pipeline due to cost reasons.

+## Microsoft.KubernetesConfiguration/fluxConfigurations

+The module has a dependency on a pre-existing AKS cluster (managed cluster) which we don't have deployed using the dependency pipeline due to cost reasons.

 ## Microsoft.Network/vpnGateways

 The module has a dependency on a pre-existing Virtual Hub which we don't have deployed using the dependency pipeline due to cost reasons.